 In Bay restoration we don't often see straight-line progress, and the recent decline in underwater grasses in the Bay is a sobering reminder that extreme weather can set back recovery.
 It also reminds us that we need to focus on the elements we can control, especially reducing pollution to the Bay and its rivers and streams.

 Though we can't control Mother Nature, reducing pollution—including better managing stormwater runoff before it gets into rivers and streams—will help mitigate weather extremes, improve water quality, and contribute to Bay grass revival.
+The 2018 survey seems to support that theory.
 Virginia, Maryland, Pennsylvania, the other Bay states, and the District of Columbia all committed to reducing pollution from all sources as their part of their Clean Water Blueprint.

 All of CBF's activities—from land-use planning and stormwater management to wetland protection and riparian buffer planting—contribute to Bay grass revival.
 Where water quality is good enough to support underwater grass survival, hands-on restoration efforts can help establish, expand, or diversify grass communities.
-CBF's Grasses for the Masses program engages volunteers in Virginia in growing wild celery in homes, schools, and businesses to transplant at appropriate restoration sites.
-CBF hopes its simultaneous efforts to improve water quality and restore and protect underwater grasses will start an "ecological chain reaction" in which improved water quality promotes grass growth.
+For decades, CBF's Grasses for the Masses program engaged volunteers in Virginia in growing wild celery in homes, schools, and businesses to transplant at appropriate restoration sites.

 Progress is being made, but many local waterways and the Chesapeake are still polluted.
 If we don't keep making progress, we will see more signs declining grasses numbers, and we will continue to have polluted water, human health hazards, and lost jobs—at a huge cost to society.